TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 ```
 ![Code_MPipjdsyMa](https://user-images.githubusercontent.com/122668359/234616014-010cdddc-8607-4ac3-95f5-4ccb871dd463.png)

 If you see the word `active` in bold then that means the server is listening on the specified port number.
 On the other hand `inactive` in bold, would mean the opposite and troubleshooting is required.
-You might want to check the following:
+In that case, you might want to check the following:

 - Check whether you service is in fact being listened to by the server.
 You can do this by running the command `sudo lsof -i:port_number`.
 The followins shows a sample output for port 80.
 ```